AdobeDocs/audience-manager.it-IT/help/using/reporting/dynamic-reports/segment-trait-overlap-report.md

   </tr>
   <tr>
    <td colname="col1"><b>Trovare segmenti inefficienti</b> </td>
-   <td colname="col2"> <p>Se una caratteristica fa parte di un <span class="wintitle"> gruppo AND</span> nella definizione di un segmento, i visitatori unici che hanno tale caratteristica sono già nel segmento e non sono disponibili per l'aggiunta al segmento.
+   <td colname="col2"> <p>If a trait is part of an <span class="wintitle"> AND</span> group in a segment definition, the unique visitors who have that trait are already in the segment and not available for adding to the segment.
 Puoi usare questo rapporto per trovare caratteristiche rilevanti con sovrapposizione bassa e aggiungerle alla definizione del segmento, aumentando quindi la portata di quel pool di pubblico. </p> </td>
   </tr>
  </tbody>
 </table>

-## Comprendere i filtri dati nel rapporto di sovrapposizione segmento-caratteristica {#data-filters-s2t-report}
+## Understanding the Data Filters in the Segment-to-Trait Overlap Report {#data-filters-s2t-report}

 Descrive il funzionamento della caratteristica e dei cursori univoci di sovrapposizione %.